Training Philosophy

 • Administrative Skills

-These values serve to compliment the profession-wide competencies of the Internship Program.
+These values serve to complement the profession-wide competencies of the Internship Program.

 Profession-Wide Competency 1: Research